Mission Statement

 Dr. Kaarina Kailo is Docent/Adj. professor of North American Studies and formerly first Chair and Full professor of Women’s Studies at Oulu University, Finland.
 She has also worked as senior scholar of the Finnish Academy.
 Kailo has held women’s studies positions at Simone de Beauvoir Institute, Canada (Interim Principal in l997) and worked at the University of Quebec, Chicoutimi and the University of Toronto.
 Her main fields are women’s, indigenous, cultural, literary studies and folklore; Her expertise includes ecofeminism, gift economies/imaginaries, gendered violence, Northern women and the Finnish Kalevala, Finno-Ugric mythology, Sami culture and racism, bear-woman ecomythology, neoliberal globalization and finally, Jungian and Freudian theories of creativity.
 She has published over a hundred articles and many books or co-edited anthologies.
 Main publications: Wo/men & Bears—the Gifts of Nature, Culture, Gender Revisited (2008), Introduction to Ecopsychology (in Finnish 2006 with Irma Heiskanen), Finnish Goddess Mythology and the Golden Woman, Climate Change, Earth-Based Indigenous Knowledge and the Gift (2019); Motherhood, Gift and Revolution.
 Honoring Genevieve Vaughan’s Life’s Work (with E. Shadmi, 2020).
 She is active in Finnish politics, a municipal councillor and self-made textile artist focused on Finno-Ugric deities.
 She was recently appointed on the Scientific Advisory Circle of Matrix: a Journal for Matricultural Studies (Ottawa).
 She has received three recognitions for her life work.
 Her current research focuses on Bear and Mother Worship, the sweatlodge/sauna and bear spirituality and traces of Finno-Ugric matriarchies.
 Homepage: www.kaarinakailo.info.

 Ally Kateusz, Ph.D.
+(Served from 2021-April 2024)

 Dr. Ally Kateusz is a cultural historian specializing in the intersection of women and religion in Early Christian art and texts.
 She is Research Associate at the Wijngaards Institute for Catholic Research, and has published articles in the Journal of Early Christian Studies, the Journal of Feminist Studies in Religion, The Priscilla Papers, and other venues.
 Her most recent book is Maria, Mariamne, and Miriam: Rediscovering the Marys (T & T Clark), co-edited with Mary Ann Beavis.
 Her 2019 illustrated book is Mary and Early Christian Women: Hidden Leadership (Palgrave Macmillan).